 CryoSat borrows synthetic aperture radar and interferometry techniques from standard imaging radar missions to sharpen its accuracy over rugged ice sheet margins and sea ice in polar waters.
 It measures 'freeboard' - the difference in height between sea ice and adjacent water - as well as ice sheet altitude, tracking changes in ice thickness.

 It was the first Earth Explorer mission to be selected in 1999, and was launched on 8 April 2010.
-The mission was later extended to December 2021.
+Described affectionately as “a gift that keeps on giving”, CryoSat has been extended to 2025.

 The CryoSat mission objectives are to: